0xLighthouse/signals/WHITEPAPER.md

 W = T \times D
 $$

+Exploring decay functions:

-After locking, commitment weight decays over time based on a configurable decay function.
-The decay function can be tailored to the organization's needs, and options include:
+When locking, commitment weight decays over time based on a a configurable decay function:

-**Exponential Decay:** ~~Weight decays exponentially over time, providing a rapid decrease in influence.
+* **Exponential Decay:** ~~Weight decays exponentially over time, providing a rapid decrease in influence.
 For example, if tokens are locked for 3 months, the weight might decrease by half every month.~~
 > Too complex for the initial version.
-- **Step Decay:** ~~Weight decreases in steps after specific time intervals, allowing for more distinct phases of influence.
+* **Step Decay:** ~~Weight decreases in steps after specific time intervals, allowing for more distinct phases of influence.
 For example, the weight could remain constant for the first month and then drop significantly after each subsequent month.~~
 > Too complex for the initial version.
-- ~~**Linear Decay:** Weight decreases at a constant rate over time, providing a more predictable reduction.
+* **Linear Decay:** ~~Weight decreases at a constant rate over time, providing a more predictable reduction.
 For instance, if tokens are locked for 3 months, the weight could decrease by an equal amount each month until it reaches zero.~~
-> Semi boring.
+> Boring.
-- **Differential decay**: Weight decreases at a rate proportional to the square root of the time passed since the lock.
+* **Differential decay**: Weight decreases at a rate proportional to the square root of the time passed since the lock.
 This provides a balance between the predictability of linear decay and the rapid decrease of exponential decay.

 #### Graphing the Differential Decay Function

+Why? models processes where a quantity decreases at a rate proportional to its current value.
+	•	Recognizing the limitations of the programming environment helps understand why the decay model is simplified.

 To graph the equation
 $$